+All items will be electronically delivered.
 You will receive an automated email notification for each item received.
-That email will include information about the delivery method.

 Some libraries ship photocopies of articles to the college in electronic format.
 In the past you would have had to pick them up or have them mailed to you.
 Now, through ILLiad, the college can offer you the option of electronic delivery of these articles in PDF format (Adobe's Portable Document Format).
 You can read more about electronic delivery on the electronic delivery information page.